Braces explained

 What braces are commonly used for

-Rotations: teeth turned out of position.
+Rotations – teeth turned out of position.

-More complex movement: when predictable control matters.
+More complex movement where predictable control is important.

 Benefits and trade-offs